 It only motivates a small fraction of the team.
 Every employee will eventually realize where they sit in the rankings, and whether or not they have a chance of winning.
 If they don't have a strong chance of winning, they won't feel a strong incentive to participate.

 They can motivate employees to consciously decline to recognize their peers.
 If they're pushing themselves further down the rankings each time they recognize a colleague's contributions, employees will feel less motivated to give that recognition.

 If you want sustained engagement with your peer-to-peer recognition program, make sure everyone is being rewarded.
 It's important to recognize and reward top performers appropriately, but equally crucial to reward everyone else for great the work they do.

 2. Unequal power distribution

 It's common for managers or others in leadership positions to expect their opinion to carry more weight, but in a peer-to-peer recognition program, it shouldn't.

 Part of the magic of peer-to-peer recognition is the equality it promotes.
 When there's a major discrepancy between the value behind the recognition certain members give, the weight behind the recognition they give is perceived to be considerably larger.

 Inequal power distribution undermines the peer-to-peer concept.
 Under an inequal power dynamic, it's no longer a peer-to-peer recognition idea, it's a top-down recognition idea.
 Participants in a program like this aren't incentivized to make contributions that their peers appreciate — they're incentivized to compete for the favor of their boss.

 You can avoid this by ensuring that everyone who participates in the program has an equal ability to show their appreciation, and that everyone's appreciation carries the same weight.

 Rewards are a crucial element of any effective peer-to-peer recognition plan.
 The recognition participants receive is the most impactful element of a program, but without some kind of tangible value attached to the recognition, engagement is likely to plummet.

 How do we know that?
 We tested it.

-By their 18th month, companies that chose a non-tangible 'kudos' or 'pat on the back,' with no real-world value as their reward saw participation rates that were 50 percent lower than those that chose tangible rewards.
+By their 18th month, companies that chose a non-tangible "kudos" or "pat on the back," with no real-world value as their reward saw participation rates that were 50 percent lower than those that chose tangible rewards.